So, what did people use to cool down before air conditioners? Their lives must have been unbearable during long hot summers. Or were they?

 Living underground might not be your bag, but this method of cooling exists today in deep spacious basements, split-level homes, and homes built into hillsides.
 You'll know immediately that these areas are generally nice and cool even in the height of summer.

-Modern examples of those found in Turkey can be found in Subtropolis, though this is workplace rather than a city.
+Modern examples of those found in Turkey can be found in Subtropolis, though this is the workplace rather than a city.

 Thick walls helped people to cool down their houses before air conditioners.
 Cave dwellings were later somewhat duplicated with the use of local stones or man-made bricks or to build thickly walled dwellings.
 Their thermal mass tended to maintain internal temperatures relatively stable throughout the year.